zaidpirwani/turtleBot/README.md

     psk="myP4ssw0rd"
 }
 rebooted - now cant even login via the LAN :( SSH connection refuses - still not connecting to WiFi automatically

+removed the internet connection sharing in WiFi adapter in windows, setup a bridge between WiFi and ethernet got IP of pi from netscan

+now reverting previous tasks and trying again removed added lines from interfaces and wpa_supplicant files reboot

+connected again via SSH - WiFi/Ethernet Bridge, IP from NetScan ifconfig still shows WiFi not connected typing in the command connects to WiFi sudo nmcli d connect wlan0

+THINKING OF A HACK / JUGAAR
+sudo crontab -e
+use nano editor
+added line
+@reboot sleep 30; nmcli d connect wlan0 save and exit this should run the command 30 seconds after reboot

+possibly the problem can be fixed with GUI network settings, but currently no monitor

+reboot and test - shutdown - disconnect ethernet - remove bridge in windows

+turn on Pi, see netscan for IP - WORKS.... :)